Context in LLMs: What Determines It, What It Costs, and What Actually Works

 At message 11, the model sees ALL of messages 1-10.
 "Long context reasoning" = at this point, attention reaches back across every previous message simultaneously to produce a coherent fix.

-Mechanism 1: The Model IS the Retriever
+The Model IS the Retriever

 No embedding approximation.
 No similarity threshold.
 The model reasons about code dependencies and retrieves based on understanding, not pattern matching.
+And the same model choosing what to retrieve will use what it retrieves.

-Mechanism 2: Iterative Context Building
+Iterative Context Building

 Each turn refines understanding.
 By turn 5, the model has a complete causal chain in context AND has been building its mental model incrementally.
-This is fundamentally better than dumping 5 files cold — the order of discovery helps the model organize information.
+This is fundamentally better than dumping 5 files cold.
+The order of discovery helps the model organize information.

-Mechanism 3: Automatic Context Compression
+Automatic Context Compression

 This mirrors what attention does naturally (recent = high attention, old = low attention), but makes it explicit and honest instead of pretending the model attends well to 180K tokens.